tomgehrke/reDater/README.md

 Please take note of the following!

 - The script will recursively process every folder and file.
 I have not filtered out image files as the folders I needed to process contained _only_ image files.
+- Sometimes EXIF dates will be stored in a way that the script is unprepared to handle.
+These will get skipped.